intramuros/abm/readme.md

 Parameter | Description | Value
 ----------|-------------|----------
 "height" | height of the model landscape | 50-100 (recommended) "width"  | width of the model landscape | 50-100 (recommended) "delta"  | fraction of seeds globally dispersed | 0.1

+sometext
 "c"  | includes germination probability and competitive effect from vegetated sites | 0.2 "r"  | regeneration probability of a degraded site without vegetation in its neighbourhood "d"  | degradation probability of empty sites
 "f"  | positive effect of a neighbouring vegetated site on a degraded site "Empty sites density"  | initial density of empty sites "Degraded sites density"  | initial density of degraded sites "Use Torus" | if Torus configuration is used set this parameter to 1, otherwise 0 "Use Flowlength" | if Flowlength parameter is used set to 1, otherwise 0 "alpha_feedback" | strengh of feedback between plant pattern and resource leakiness.
 "Maximum Flowlength" : 26.7,
 "alpha_bare" : 1.1,
 "Patch size" : 0.5,
 "Theta" : 20,
 "Use infrequent rain" : 0,
 "Rain period" : 5,
 "No rain period" : 10

 ## Further Reading